ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 During flight the ArduPilot code automatically pages in the needed terrain data from the microSD card into memory as the aircraft approaches a new area.
-It maintains an area of about 7km by 8km in memory if the default terrain grid spacing is used.
+It maintains an area of about 7km to 8km in memory if the default terrain grid spacing is used.

 In addition to any terrain data for the immediate vicinity of the